8 Typical Video not Playing Errors & Their Solutions

-Case 5.
-Videos Won’t Play on Samsung, Sony, LG, etc. Smart TV
+Case 6.
+Solve Videos Won’t Play on Samsung, Sony, LG, etc. Smart TV

 Nowadays, there are more TV apps available for users to watch online contents on smart TVs.
 YouTube, Netflix, Hulu, HBO Max, Disney+, Peacock, etc. are representatives.
-However, like videos not playing on computer, smart TV video playback errors are also endless.
+However, like videos not playing on computer, smart TV video playback errors like 4K TV blurry are also endless.
 What caused the issues?
 How to solve videos not playing on smart TV?
 Below we will explain.

 - Incompatible app.